cherryservers/cherrygo/README.md

 ## Debug

-If you want to debug this library, set the CHERRY_DEBUG environment variable to true, which enable full API request and response logging.
+If you want to debug this library, set the CHERRY_DEBUG environment variable to true, which enables full API request and response logging.
 ```
 export CHERRY_DEBUG="true"
 ```